Dankagame/alu-shell/basics/README.md

 #!/bin/bash
-# This script deletes the file 'betty' in /tmp/my_first_directory
+# This script deletes the directory 'my_first_directory' in /tmp/